This church loves choir and congregational singing, but when the choir left the practice room to sing on the new platform…they lost their confidence.

 Drawings and Image Gallery

-Here are a few of the many drawings produced while designing the modern choir loft for Old Paths.
+Here are a few of the many drawings produced while designing the modern choir loft.
 Art Noxon was essentially given a blank canvas on which he could sculpt the voice of the church.
 The congregation is ecstatic about the results.